The Bankrate promise

 California residents are often told to prepare for “the big one.”
-At any moment, a catastrophic earthquake could strike and effectively flatten some cities and towns.
-In 2015 alone, there were 130 recorded earthquakes in California with a magnitude of three or higher.
-When it comes to earthquake protection, being proactive is essential.
+There is currently over a 99 percent chance that an earthquake of magnitude 6.7 or higher will strike California.
+In 2022 alone, there have been 393 recorded earthquakes in California with a magnitude of three or higher.
+When it comes to earthquakes, being prepared could make a big difference in terms of your family’s safety and financial protection.

 The California Earthquake Authority

 The California Earthquake Authority (CEA) is one of the biggest residential earthquake coverage providers.
-CEA is a not-for-profit organization and its premiums are reflective of the latest science around earthquake risks in California.
-CEA offers the following coverages:
+It is a not-for-profit organization, and its premiums reflect the latest science around earthquake risk in California.
+A CEA insurance policy offers the following coverages:

 - Personal property